martijnvdwoude/swipe-recycler-view/README.md

 - Implement functionality to disable swiping in either direction to prevent revealing either back views for individual items
 - Prevent swiping open items while scrolling the RecyclerView (now only scrolling will get disabled while swiping open an item)
 - Public methods for the SwipeRecyclerView
+- Implement functionality to rearrange items in their adapters
 - Implement more and useful attributes in addition to the attributes to provide the layouts for the front and back views
 - Find out how different ItemAnimators behave, especially in the MergeAdapter with the header and footer subadapters
 - Find out how ItemDecorators behave in combination with the MergeAdapter for dividers or spacing between items